 Watery Fruits and Vegetables

 These are great options for domestic travel.
-They will help to keep you hydrated and provide you with essential vitamins and minerals that are great for your health, like immune-boosting Vitamin C. Apples, cucumbers and pears are some of my favourite travel fruits as are blueberries and strawberries, but you can choose yours.
+They will help to keep you hydrated and provide you with essential vitamins and minerals that are great for your health, like immune-supportive Vitamin C. Apples, cucumbers and pears are some of my favourite travel fruits as are blueberries and strawberries, but you can choose yours.

 As mentioned earlier, it’s worth repeating, but any fruits and vegetables you take need to be cut up.
 You can take apple slices but not a whole apple.
 Orange wedges, but not a whole orange.
 We had blueberries confiscated because we’d put them in a reusable container and so had no proof of country of origin.
 I wonder what would have happened if those blueberries were in a prepared salad?
 Yes, sometimes it all seems a little arbitrary.